econml.policy.PolicyTree

 render(out_file, format='pdf', view=True, feature_names=None, treatment_names=None, max_depth=None, filled=True, leaves_parallel=True, rotate=False, rounded=True, special_characters=False, precision=3)

-Render the tree to a flie
+Render the tree to a flie.

 • out_file (file name to save to)